Life Interrupted: The Reality of a Cancer Diagnosis in Your 20s

 "But you're too young for cancer"

 Well, turns out, I wasn’t.
 I was in my early 20s, with no family history.
-My genetic testing came back, and there was nothing there either.
-This was a random occurrence, making me one of the youngest people in the cancer clinic.
+My genetic testing was clear, too.
+This was a random event.
+I was one of the youngest people in the cancer clinic.

-So, what’s it like having cancer steal your youth from you?
+So, what’s it like having cancer steal your youth?

 I had to put my career on hold.
-I had just finished advanced training for the salon I had chosen to be my workplace.
-I was filling up my schedule with clients and making decent money doing so.
-Putting something like this on the back burner is no easy task.
-This meant that when I was ready to come back to work, I had to start a lot of this over.
+I had just finished advanced training for my salon.
+I was filling my schedule and making decent money.
+Stopping was hard.
+When I was ready to work again, I had to start over.

-While I was losing my hair, my friends and coworkers were getting raises in the salon.
-I was living at my mom’s house and getting sick every single day.
-My friends were getting apartments, adopting pets, and getting engaged.
-I was canceling every single travel plan I had, while my friends were catching flights and seeing the world.
+While I lost my hair, my friends and coworkers got raises at the salon.
+I lived at my mom’s house and got sick every single day.
+My friends got apartments, pets, and engaged.
+I canceled every travel plan, while they saw the world.

 Not only did cancer come for my 20s, it also gave me a surprise baby.
-This made things even more complicated.
-I love being my kid’s mom, but at the time, it wasn’t in my life plan.
-The birth halted my treatment, pushing back radiation and chemo plans almost a month.
-Precious time was spent healing from a traumatic birth.
+This made things more complex.
+I love being a mom, but at the time, it wasn’t in my future plans.
+The birth halted treatment, pushing back radiation and chemo plans almost a month.
+I spent time healing from a traumatic birth.
 I was also arguing with insurance about medications and going to a lot of follow-up appointments.

 When cancer comes back